WELCOME TO FAMILY CAMP

 THE BOAT HOUSE CAMP STORE

-Our Boat House Camp Store is open before breakfast and in the afternoons and evenings.
+Our Boat House Camp Store is open throughout the day and evening.
 We have a lot of new merchandise for 2025!
 We also have drinks (including cold brew coffee), snacks, and ice cream bars.
-Back this year are our family accounts, allowing family members to charge items throughout the week and pay at the end.
+We now take ApplePay so you can pay with your phone and/or watch.

 PHONE SERVICES

-Cell phones do not work in camp.
-There is a courtesy phone located on the backside of the Main Deck and one near the Lighthouse Seminar Room for complimentary 5-minute calls.
+There is no cell service or internet in camp.
+There is a courtesy landline phone located on the backside of the Main Deck and one near the Lighthouse Seminar Room for complimentary calls.
 You may provide family members with our camp phone number if you need to be reached in an emergency: (310) 510-0015.
 Our office staff will take a message and deliver it to you.

 WATERFRONT

 When lifeguards are on duty, and ONLY when lifeguards are on duty, we offer swimming, snorkeling, kayaking, paddle boarding, float tubes, and boogie boards at the waterfront.
 Equipment for these activities is included at no additional cost (masks, snorkels, fins, kayaks, paddle boards, boogie boards, float tubes, short wetsuits, and life vests).
 Morning ocean tubing is available depending on sea conditions.
-Parents are expected to assist in supervision of minor children in and around the water.
-Kids 12 and under are required to pass a swim test in order to swim without a life jacket.
-We have life jackets for all ages, including adults, big kids, infants, and toddlers.
+Parents are expected to assist in the supervision of minor children in and around the water.
+All children under 18 years of age are required to pass the swim test in order to swim without a life jacket.
+We offer life vests for all ages, including adults, children, toddlers, and infants.

 FISHING